ALRhub/mango/README.md

 > Philipp Dahlinger, Tai Hoang, Denis Blessing, Niklas Freymuth, Gerhard Neumann
 > Karlsruhe Institute of Technology (KIT)

+Check out our [project page](https://alrhub.github.io/mango/) for an overview and visualizations of all tasks!

 ---

 ### 📘 Overview